lumirelle/lumirelle.me/pages/posts/manual/ts-advanced-grammar-manual.md

 Declaration merging is a powerful TypeScript feature that allows you to combine multiple declarations with the same name into a single definition.

+This is commonly used in libraries to extend the existing types, but not in standalone module development.

 > [!Note]
 >
 > Excessive declaration merging can increase compilation time and impact IDE performance.